Professional Issues and Ethics Committee (PIE)

 When you would like an issue/problem communicated to the Chair

-- PIE can pass along concerns and report problems to the Chair
+- PIE can confidentially pass along most concerns and report problems to the Chair

-- You choose a PIE member to talk about the situation
+- You choose a PIE member (or several) to talk about the situation

 - PIE will not take notes or share any information with others